Charlie-Warren/open-volume-mixer/README.md

 - Unzip the zip file, and move `Open Volume Mixer.exe` to an appropriate location of your choice.
 - Run `Open Volume Mixer.exe`

+As this is an executable, you can right click it and pin it to the taskbar, or create a desktop shortcut for it.
+This allows you to easily access volume controls using another monitor, even if the system tray is hidden on your primary monitor.

 ## Configuration

 The first time you run `Open Volume Mixer`, it will create a file called `Open Volume Mixer.ini` if it doesn't already exist.
 This contains the monitor and position that Volume Mixer will be moved to.